Print this page

 Dr Sandra Heaney-Mustafa

 Sandra’s work focusses on community development in cross-cultural contexts.
-Specifically, her research centres on community education and development, social justice and human rights, and on professional ethics.
-Her recent research includes development projects in Pakistan, funded by the Australian Council of International Agricultural Research (ACIAR); these projects work with farming communities to improve livelihoods, enhance production, and better manage water and irrigation practices.
-Sandra’s experience includes healthcare work in developing countries as a nurse-midwife, health educator and community development worker, including two years in the Sudan managing a primary healthcare and community development project.
-She currently teaches adult and community education at the University of Canberra.
+Her research explores community education and development, social justice, human rights and professional ethics.
+Her recent research includes ACIAR-funded development projects in Pakistan, working with farming communities to improve livelihoods, enhance production, and better manage water and irrigation practices.

 Click to view Staff Profile